ceiphr/ceiphr.com-v4/content/blog/beveled-corners-with-sass/index.md

   on <a href="https://codepen.io">CodePen</a>.
 </iframe>

-Also, if you zoom in on that button, you may notice one or two minor disconnects.
-I thought this was a problem with my implementation, but this jankiness is also on [marvel.com](https://www.marvel.com/).
+Moreover, if you zoom in on that button, you may notice one or two minor disconnects.
+I thought this was a problem with my implementation, but, from my testing, this jankiness is also on the buttons at [marvel.com](https://www.marvel.com/).

-## Clip Path
+## Clip Paths

 [whereismaurice.com](https://whereismaurice.com/) (ahem, a project of mine), takes the most flexible approach.
 Let me introduce the `clip-path`.
 It works just like Photoshop's clipping mask.
 Currently, all browsers _except_ IE support it